For thousands of years, all of Northern France has endured

 particular triumphal arch was ordered into existence by Napoleon I, although it

-surmounted by base reliefs of Napoleonic War battle scenes and inscribed with
+base reliefs of Napoleonic scenes and is inscribed with the names of that era's

-the names of that eras many battles, several of which are probably not even
+many battles, several of which are probably not even recognizable to many

-recognizable to most Napoleonic scholars.
+Napoleonic scholars.

 Anyone who has seen paintings of the French Imperial Guard